hhaeri/Prediction-of-Daily-County-Level-COVID-Cases/README.md

 This is a **private** dataset with **restricted** access.
 CDC granted me the access to the GitHub repository after a request was sent to CDC.

 This data set updates the **first Tuesday of every month**.
 Since February 2021, the data was available in both CSV and **Parquet** format, both Parquet and CSV files are identical.
 I experienced faster data extraction using the Parquet format,hence the Parquet format is used in my project.
 Note, that at the earlier folders I notice that the Parquet files are in zipped format, so in future we need to make sure unzip them if they come in zipped format.

-In this project I only use the following attributes of the dataset:
-* Date (The earlier of the Clinical Date),
-* Case Status,
-* Age group,
-* State and County of Residence

 For the herein project, the following filters were performed:
 * The data was filtered to only include the confirmed cases (Selected Case Status = Laboratory-confirmed case)